marco-tuzza/personal-website/README.md

 ## Current Status
 The site is currently in the development stage.
 I want to create a simple, clean, and responsive website to showcase my work and projects.
 The site will be built using HTML, CSS, and JavaScript.

-### Notes
-This README will be updated as the project progresses.